Appointment of Queen's Counsel in Scotland 2019

 It was recognised that it was important to identify the reasons which would be provided to unsuccessful candidates in order to manage their expectations in relation to any future application and encourage development in individual areas.
 Again, it was gratifying to see that a number of applicants from past years had acted positively on this feedback and had flagged it up on renewing their application.
 Having had regard to feedback letters from the previous cycle I was satisfied that constructive and meaningful feedback is provided.

 Independent Observer's Comments

-Recommendations for appointment of Silks to the First Minister is a matter for the Lord Justice General alone.
+Recommendations for appointment of Silks to the First Minister are a matter for the Lord Justice General alone.
 As noted above, there is no fixed quota of QCs to be appointed.
 The process includes appropriate consultation with the Dean of the Faculty and the President of the Law Society of Scotland.

-I have no further recommendations to make.
+I have no further observations to make.